 You can read more about this step of the process in the following link: Ovarian Stimulation Protocols for IVF – Process & Medications Used.

 This is a simple 30-minute operation performed in the surgery room under anaesthetic to avoid discomfort to the patient.

 The embryologist Maria De Las Heras points out that:

 Follicular puncture is not painful, as the patient is sedated when she enters the operating room.

 Once in the laboratory, the follicular fluid must be examined in detail under microscope to locate the oocytes and transfer them to a plate with culture medium.

-If you are interested in learning more about this phase of treatment, you can read on in the next post: Ovum Pick-Up Procedure – How Are Eggs Harvested in IVF?
+If you are interested in learning more about this phase of treatment, you can continue your reading in the next post: Ovum Pick-Up Procedure – How Are Eggs Harvested in IVF?

 Oocyte denudation is the removal of the cell layer of granulose that surrounds the mature oocyte.
 To do this, it is necessary to wait a few hours after follicular puncture because the egg undergoes a final maturation during this time at rest.

 - Chemical Denudation: a medium is used with hyaluronidase, an enzyme that degrades the hyaluronic acid that binds the granulose cells together.
 In natural fertilization, hyaluronidase is secreted by the spematozoon in order to penetrate the egg.